LASER-UMASS/Themis/Themis2.0/README.md

     <min_samples>10</min_samples>

 So here the name tag is the name of the software.
 The command is the exact command that is used to execute the software.
-Please note that the software must be able to accept command line input and should print 0 and 1 as this is what Themis&reg; uses for evaluation.
+Please note that the software must be able to accept command line input and should print 0 and 1 as this is what Themis&trade; uses for evaluation.

      <input>